WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/tlaplusast/README.md

 ## Structure:

-- Every class inherits from the root class TLAPlusASTNode.
+- Every class inherits from the root class ASTNode.

 - Each class must have a toStringBuilderList() function, which generates a list of strings that represent all its descendants, with subsequent elements of the list assumed to be in separate lines.